jscutlery/convoyr/libs/plugin-cache/README.md

 export class AppModule {}
 ```

-To know more about the `condition` property check-out the [conditional handling section](https://github.com/jscutlery/http-ext#conditional-handling).
+To know more about the `shouldHandleRequest` property check-out the [conditional handling section](https://github.com/jscutlery/http-ext#conditional-handling).

 ### Metadata